shbatm/MMM-RTSPStream/README.md

 | `showSnapWhenPaused` | Whether or not to show snapshots when the stream(s) is paused.<br>*Default:* `true`
 | `moduleWidth` | Width in `px` of the module.<br>*Note:* When `rotateStreams` is `false` and multiple streams are used, adjust this value to adjust the number of streams shown side by side.
 E.G. to show 2 streams side by side, this value should be `= 2*(Stream Width + 2*1px (border) + 2*15px (margin))`<br>*Default:* `354px`
 | `moduleHeight` | Similar (but less critical) to `moduleWidth`.
 Adjust to the number of streams high to ensure other modules clear.<br>*Default:* `240px`
-| `moduleOffset` | *Only applies when using OMXPlayer.* On some displays, the video does not properly line up with the box on the screen.
+| `moduleOffset` | *Only applies when using OMXPlayer.* On some displays, the video does not properly line up with the box on the screen because of differences between JavaScript's reporting and the native display.
 Entering a pixel value will shift the video over by that amount.<br>*Default:* `0` *Values:* Any number (no units) by itself will adjust both top/left the same amount, or you can specify left & top adjustments separately (e.g. `moduleOffset: { left: 10, top: -10 }`
 | `streamX` | The individual stream configuration options.
 See table below for more details.

 ### Stream Configuration Options